vectos/vectos.github.io/posts/2017-05-16-telegram-bot-in-functional-scala.md

 ---
 title: "Developing a Telegram bot by applying Functional Scala"
-intro: " In this article I'll explain how I build a Telegram bot by applying Functional Scala.
-Libraries used are: FS2, Circe, Doobie and Atto"
+intro: " In this article, I'll explain how I build a Telegram bot by applying Functional Scala.
+Libraries used are FS2, Circe, Doobie, and Atto"
 author: "mark"
 ---

-In The Netherlands we have a good train network.
-However from time to time the Nederlandse Spoorwegen (NS - the guys who run the trains) have disruptions.
+In The Netherlands, we have a good train network.
+However, from time to time the Nederlandse Spoorwegen (NS - the guys who run the trains) have disruptions.
 I want to have notifications, so I can just check my phone when waking up and see if there is any trouble.

 To check out the source, please check ns-tracker

 ## Knowledge prerequisites

-Before continue reading this article you should have a understanding of:
+Before continue reading this article you should have an understanding of:

 - API’s and formats like XML & JSON
 - Advanced Scala (implicits, type classes, generics, etc)
-- Functional concepts like: Monads & Monad Transformers
+- Functional concepts like Monads & Monad Transformers

 ## The stack

 I’ve used the following libraries:

 - Cats - Functional Programming constructs (like Monad, Monad Transformers, etc)
-- Postgres - For storing state in database
+- Postgres - For storing state in the database
 - Doobie - For JDBC database
 - Circe - JSON encoding and decoding
 - fs2 - Pull based stream processing.
-Offers also Task, a alternative to Future
+Offers also Task, an alternative to Future
 - Atto - For parsing Telegram commands

 ## Telegram

-With Telegram you will be able to create so called bots.
+With Telegram, you will be able to create bots.
 This is something which WhatsApp doesn’t offer.
 What does it mean to develop a Telegram bot?

 - You can start talking to a bot and Telegram will buffer the messages
-- Telegram will act a mediator.
+- Telegram will act as a mediator.
 Any messages posted to a bot go through Telegram.
-You as bot developer have to either long poll for updates or set up a web hook
+You as bot developer have to either long poll for updates or set up a webhook
 - Each command is processed by your logic.
 That means you are responsible for persisting state and handling the commands
 - For creating a basic bot you need to retrieve the messages which are posted in the bot and respond
 - You can send a user a message any time